 Results will be announced to all counties via e-mail and posted on the District 11 4-H website.
+A photo display will be available at the District 11 Spring Spectacular Event.

 Contest Categories and Descriptions:

 Animals - Domestic

 Photos focusing on the various animals that have been tamed and made fit for a human environment.
 To be considered domesticated, the animal must have their behavior, life cycle, or physiology systemically altered as a result of being under human control for many generations.